 War never changes.
-Watches, however, do, so it is really nice when reputable watchmaking brands introduce all sorts of homages to legendary WWII-time models that were issued during 1940s for armies of all parties involved.
-Unfortunately, for obvious reasons, this new Longines Heritage Military COSD (ref.
+Watches, however, do.
+It is really nice when reputable watchmaking brands introduce all sorts of homages to legendary WWII-time models that were issued during the 1940s for armies of all parties involved.
+For obvious reasons, this new Longines Heritage Military COSD (ref.
 L2.832.4.53/73.x) can’t be called a “reissue”.
-However, it is still a very nice choice for a person who wants to buy a military-styled timekeeper that doesn’t look like it came straight from Call of Duty: Black Ops video game.
+However, it is still a very nice choice for a person who wants to buy a military-style timekeeper that doesn’t look like it came straight from Call of Duty: Black Ops video game.
 This is a timepiece that was designed with a gentleman in mind.

 To my opinion, the Heritage Military COSD doesn’t look like a ‘faithful recreation’ of the original design (not that there actually was a sort of canonical design since there were different versions of the watch produced during the time of war).
 Rather, it is a sort of ‘potpourri’ of numerous timekeepers from the 1940s that were created for the British army (Omega Cal30 T2 British Military and an IWC three-hander that was designed for the same customer at virtually the same period are probably first that come to mind, but there was also similarly styled Bulova and Hamilton models bought by US Army.)

 Its exterior is as simple as the legendary Stan sub-machine gun and seemingly is as functional as the old Fairbairn–Sykes fighting knife.
 Its dial is as legible as an instrument gauge.
 Its strap seems to be as durable as that on an assault rifle.
 What else would you want from a “military” wristwatch?
 A fire-control system?

 Case & Strap